szalai-balazs-david/Trivia/backend/README.md

 Description: Get a list of questions, including pagination (10 per page) and category selection.

 Parameters:
+1. page:
+    - Int
-1. page: select which page to retrieve.
+    - Select which page to retrieve.
 (1 based)
     - Default: 1
+2. category:
+    - String
-2. category: string based name of category to retrieve OR "all" to retrieve all categories
+    - String based name of category to retrieve OR "all" to retrieve all categories
     - Default: "all"

 Expected result: